What do you need to open a bank account?

 This is important, as it helps us check you are who you say you are.

 We'll probably ask for;

 - A selfie (don't worry, this is just to help us verify your identity)

 - Photo ID, such as: Drivers licence, Passport or EU ID card

-- We might also need to see a proof of address, such as a Utility bill, Bank statement or Tax document
+- We might also need to see a proof of address, such as: a Drivers Licence, Utility bill, Bank statement or Tax document

 Please make sure the documents you use exactly match the information you enter in your application.

 Documents we can accept

 The quickest way to get an account is to apply online, but if you haven't got the documents for online ID, we accept others when you open your account in one of our branches or send them in the post to us.
 You'll need one item to confirm your identity and another document that we can accept as proof of your address.
 You may, however, use your Full or Provisional UK Driving Licence as proof of both your identity and address